-- 10.10 Green Belt designation extends across 46.6% of the Borough, covering the overwhelming majority of nonurban land and 'washing over' a number of the Borough's smaller settlements (see Figure 10.1).
-In the context of the Development Options Review identifying 48 parcels and sub-parcels for potential release from the Green Belt it is important to note that Green Belt parcels which are found to be performing Green Belt objectives weakly or not at all may be appropriate to test for release through the preparation or review of a Local Plan. - 10.11 The Agricultural Land Classification (ALC) classifies land into six grades (plus 'non-agricultural' and 'urban'), where Grades 1 to 3a are recognised as being the 'best and most versatile' (BMV) land and Grades 3b to 5 are of poorer quality.
-The subdivision of Grade 3 into 3a and 3b has not been undertaken on a national scale, including within much of the Plan area, and Grade 3 land is therefore presumed to be best and most versatile unless and until evidence can be provided to demonstrate it is 3b, not 3a. - 10.12 The ALC spatial data dates from 1988 and is of poor resolution, limiting its effectiveness at a detailed scale.
+- 10.9 The Agricultural Land Classification (ALC) classifies land into six grades (plus 'non-agricultural' and 'urban'), where Grades 1 to 3a are recognised as being the 'best and most versatile' (BMV) land and Grades 3b to 5 are of poorer quality.
+The subdivision of Grade 3 into 3a and 3b has not been undertaken on a national scale, including within much of the Plan area, and Grade 3 land is therefore presumed to be best and most versatile unless and until evidence can be provided to demonstrate it is 3b, not 3a. - 10.10 The ALC spatial data dates from 1988 and is of poor resolution, limiting its effectiveness at a detailed scale.
 However, it provides a high level indication of areas which are likely to support better or poorer quality land.
-It is anticipated that more detailed studies will be undertaken in due course on selected sites of significance to the emerging Local Plan. - 10.13 A substantial proportion of Wirral is urbanised and therefore not agricultural, though much of the open space between settlements in the north, west and south of the Borough is in productive agricultural use.
+It is anticipated that more detailed studies will be undertaken in due course on selected sites of significance to the emerging Local Plan. - 10.11 A substantial proportion of Wirral is urbanised and therefore not agricultural, though much of the open space between settlements in the north, west and south of the Borough is in productive agricultural use.
 Small areas of Grade 2 land are present throughout the non-urban areas, with notable instances around Meols in the north, and around Thornton Hough and Raby in the south.
 The majority of the remaining undeveloped land in the Borough is recorded as Grade 3, though very little of this has been surveyed in detail to sub-divide into 3a (i.e. BMV land) and 3b (i.e. lower quality land).
-Small areas of poorer quality
+Small areas of poorer quality land are present in isolated instances, including Grade 4 land between West Kirby and Moreton in the north, and Grade 5 land at the Borough's south west. - 10.12 The 2008 Evidence Base for Minerals Planning identifies potential for a Minerals Safeguarding Area (MSA) in relation to clay deposits at Carr Lane, Moreton in the north of the Borough.
+The identified area includes the existing allocated minerals site.
+There are no other MSAs or winnable minerals deposits identified and no other minerals site allocations in the adopted Unitary Development Plan. - 10.13 The Wirral Brownfield Land Register was most recently updated in December 2018.
+It identifies capacity for 900 new dwellings on previously developed site in the Borough which do not currently have planning permission, and capacity for a further 1,952 dwellings on sites with full or outline permission, or where permission is pending.

-&lt;sup>57 Greater Manchester Geological Unit (2008), 'The Evidence Base for Minerals Planning in Merseyside - Final Report' [online], available from: https://democracy.wirral.gov.uk/documents/s10524/MerseysideMineralsFinalv4260808.doc.pdf 58 As per Paragraph 136 of the NPPF.
+52 Greater Manchester Geological Unit (2008), 'The Evidence Base for Minerals Planning in Merseyside - Final Report' [online], available from: https://democracy.wirral.gov.uk/documents/s10524/MerseysideMineralsFinalv4260808.doc.pdf